 [Ed.
 (GT).
 Some more information specifying how the linear parameters are computed, which samples are used for computation and how the computation is realized using the LUT would be helpful here.]

-The rate distortion optimized (RDO) selection, whether to enable illumination compensation is not carried out for all inter modes.
+The rate distortion optimized (RDO) selection, whether to enable illumination compensation, is not carried out for all inter modes.
 Instead of this, first a RDO selection between IC on and IC off is performed for the Merge mode with 2Nx2N partitioning.
 When IC is chosen in this test, IC is switched on when testing the following inter modes.

 The illumination compensation algorithm is also applied to depth data.